Sekhar-ms/X-ray-Image-Denoising-for-Baggage-Screening/README.md

 To overcome these challenges, we employed the Blindspot neural network, which effectively removes noise from X-ray images.
 Additionally, we incorporated image fusion algorithms, leveraging image spatial information and wavelet-based fusion rules to enhance visualization.
 Experimental evaluations on a real X-ray image dataset demonstrated the effectiveness of our approach, achieving favorable BRISQUE scores across different baggage scenes.
 The denoised images obtained through our method, combined with image fusion, enable security inspectors to make more accurate judgments and enhance public safety in security inspection settings.

-We implemented this code 16-bit grayscale X-ray images.
+We implemented this code for 16-bit grayscale X-ray images.

 # Environment
-Environment used to run this code is mentioned in ```environment.yml```
+The environment used to run this code is mentioned in ```environment.yml```

 # Dependencies
 - Python 3